Christine Gregoire: 2004 gubernatorial election

-Gregoire defeated Ron Sims and four other minor candidates in the Democratic primary election for the governorship on September 14, 2004.
+Gregoire defeated Ron Sims and four other minor candidates in the Democratic primary election on September 14, 2004.
 She had come under fire during the primary for her membership in Kappa Delta because of its nonwhite membership policy in the late 1960s.
 She clashed with Sims over her position at the sorority, but Sims dropped the issue and dismissed any claims of racism.
 Sims campaigned on tax reform and the institution of a statewide income tax.
 Gregoire won the primary with over 60% of the vote.

 During the general election against former state senator and real estate agent Dino Rossi, Gregoire proposed a major initiative in life sciences, especially by increasing state funding for embryonic stem cell research.
 In debates, she tried to counter voter unease about the state government by saying she would "blow past the bureaucracy" and bring change herself.
 Gregoire won the backing of the legislature within six months after pushing through a number of important measures on car emission standards and unemployment benefits.

 The election was held on November 2, 2004, with the initial count showing Gregoire trailing Rossi by 261 votes.
 A legally mandated machine recount reduced that lead to only 42 votes, then a hand count requested and funded by the state's Democratic Party gave Gregoire a 10-vote lead.
 Following a State Supreme Court ruling that allowed several hundred ballots from King County to be included, her lead further increased to 130 votes, but when the vote was certified by the state's Secretary of State, Sam Reed, at the end of December, one vote that had been counted in Thurston County past the deadline was disqualified and her lead was reduced to 129 votes.
 Washington's Republican leadership then filed suit, claiming that hundreds of votes, including votes by felons, deceased voters, and double voters, had been counted, but on June 6, 2005, Judge John E. Bridges ruled that the Republican Party had not provided enough evidence that the disputed votes were ineligible—or for whom they were cast—to overturn the election.

 On October 28, 2004, the Seattle Times reported that out-of-state donors were contributing heavily to Gregoire's campaign.
 Trial lawyers who had worked closely with Gregoire on the 1998 tobacco settlement gave the Democratic Governors Association more than $1,000,000.
 According to the Timess analysis, nearly half of Gregoire's 2004 campaign contributions came from out of state.